2nd Arizona county delays certifying election, for now - NewsBreak

 Refugee Services of Texas serves up global recipes, stories in new cookbook

-AUSTIN (KXAN) — Just in time for the holidays, refugees and asylum seekers from around the world are sharing their favorite recipes in a new cookbook by Refugee Services of Texas.
-“Plated Stories: Legacies from Home to Table” features 50 recipes alongside harrowing stories of resettlement and survival journeys....
+Just in time for the holidays, refugees and asylum seekers from around the world are sharing their favorite recipes in a new cookbook by Refugee Services of Texas.

+Supply issues and inflation pose challenges for those helping others this Thanksgiving

+Supply chain problems and inflation are even taking a toll on Meals on Wheels of Central Texas.

 Comments / 0